ghinks/ls-remote-versions/readme.md

 ## features

 - tested on node 4 onwards
+- alternative to npm view <package-name> versions which does not search
 - great for corporate use behind the firewall
-- takes regex as second arg to enable registry searches
+- takes semver range as a second arg to enable registry searches
 - use the registry as defined in **npm config get registry**
 - can be required in a program

+## notes

+This is a search based alternative to npm view <package-name> versions tool.

+This tool is intended to aid the diagnosis of installation issues for users using a private registry.
+That may not have all the versions of a package that are available on the public registries.

+It will use the registry set in the npm configuration ( usually registry.npmjs.org, but which can be set to anything )

+Please use npm config list or npm config get registry to see your current settings.